adeleke5140/buildspace-dao-starter/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# Modified buildspace x thirdweb - Build your own DAO with just Javascript

 ### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:
+Buildspace offers a guided tutorial on how to get started with building a DAO.
+I decided to do that and create a DAO for  a junior developer group I am part of.

+##Reason
+Right now, in Nigeria, a lot of folks starting out in their tech journey need a lot of help.
+Help with getting a computer, data subscriptions and access to relevant courses. the DAO is gonna be an avenue for junior developers to connect, collaborate and grow together.
+With the aid of the DAVE token, I'm working towards creating an open system that would improve collaboration.
+There's still a lot to do in regards to ensuring participation but it's going quite well

+## Cloning the Repo
 1. Run `npm install` at the root of your directory
 2. Run `npm start` to start the project
 3. Start coding!

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/COb520aae3-7925-42f4-a5e7-eaf718933766) and link your Discord account so you can get access to helpful channels and your instructor!